-When You Should Not Invest in ELSS Funds
+When Should You Not Invest in ELSS Funds?

 Say you aim for both tax saving and investment.
 Thus, when you heard about the ELSS mutual fund, you decided to invest, seeing the short lock-in period, tax deduction and good growth.
 But after one year, you compare to find the growth of your other mutual fund investment is more than the ELSS mutual fund.
 Both the mutual fund schemes had similar investments and carried almost equivalent risks.
 So, was the investment in ELSS wrong?
 Or was the time of investment in ELSS wrong?
 Let's understand exactly when is an ELSS suitable.

 ELSS mutual fund comes as a combination of good returns and tax deductions.
 In a financial year, you can claim a deduction of up to Rs.150000 as per section 80C of the Income Tax Act.
 ELSS however has a lock-in period of three years.
 The gains you get after the tenure is treated as long-term capital gains and taxed accordingly.
 Minimum 80% of this equity-oriented mutual fund is invested in equity and equity-related instruments.
 You can invest in ELSS funds through lump-sum investment or Systematic Investment Plan (SIP).

 As you may be aware, investment in mutual funds can be made anytime during the year.
 But, ELSS funds being one of the mutual fund schemes, does this apply to ELSS too?
 Let's understand.

 Additional Read: ICICI Direct- Types of mutual fund investments